Liane Rose ColonnaAss. lektor, docent

 About me

-Liane is currently employed as an assistant professor in law and information technology at the Department of Law, Stockholm University (SU) where she is performing research in the Wallenberg AI, Autonomous Systems and Software Program – Humanities and Society program.
-In particular, Liane is interested in ethical and legal challenges in relationship to AI-driven practices in higher education.
-She is also interested in methodologically oriented research in the field of AI and Law.
+I am currently employed as an assistant professor in law and information technology at the Department of Law, Stockholm University (SU) where I am performing research in the Wallenberg AI, Autonomous Systems and Software Program – Humanities and Society program.
+In particular, I am interested in ethical and legal challenges in relationship to AI-driven practices in higher education.
+I am also interested in methodologically oriented research in the field of AI and Law.

-Liane sits on the executive board of the Swedish Law and Informatics Research Institute (IRI) as well as plays an active role in organizing the quadrennial Nordic Conference on Law and IT in Stockholm.
-She has been a member of the New York Bar since 2008.
+I am the director of the Swedish Law and Informatics Research Institute (IRI) and I have been a member of the New York Bar since 2008.

 Teaching

-Liane is the head of a course called “Legal Aspects of Information Security” at SU’s Department of Computer Science as well as the head of a doctoral course entitled Global Legal Research and Information Management (GRIM).
-Furthermore, she leads an important seminar in the undergraduate course “rättsinformatik”.
+I am the head of a course called “Legal Aspects of Information Security” at SU’s Department of Computer Science as well as the head of a doctoral course entitled Global Legal Research and Information Management (GRIM).
+Furthermore, I am an active contributor to the undergraduate course “rättsinformatik”.

 Research

-Prior to obtaining her position as an assistant professor within the WASP-HS program, Liane was employed as a post-doctoral researcher in the PAAL Project, a European Union – Horizon 2020 program, funded by JPI More Years, Better Lives and the Swedish Research Council for Health, Working Life, and Welfare (FORTE).
+Prior to obtaining my position as an assistant professor within the WASP-HS program, I was employed as a post-doctoral researcher in the PAAL Project, a European Union – Horizon 2020 program, funded by JPI More Years, Better Lives and the Swedish Research Council for Health, Working Life, and Welfare (FORTE).
 This project was focused on building privacy aware lifelogging tools for older and frailer individuals in order to support their health, wellness, and independence.
-In addition to the PAAL Project, she has also worked on other EU Horizon 2020 projects like e-Skills Match and Skills Match.
+In addition to the PAAL Project, I have also worked on other EU Horizon 2020 projects like e-Skills Match and Skills Match.

 Research projects